What is Lung Cancer ?

 The prevalence of some lung diseases, especially chronic obstructive pulmonary disease, is correlated with a significantly increased risk of developing different types of lung cancer even after the consequences of concomitant cigarette smoking are removed.

-Survivors of non-small cell lung cancers have an increased chance of developing second lung cancer of 2 percent-3 percent each year.
-The risk of developing second cancers in survivors of small cell lung cancers approaches 5 percent per year.
+Each year, 3% of survivors of non-small cell lung cancers have an increased chance of developing lung cancer for a second time.
+5% of survivors of small cell lung cancers have the risk of developing cancer again for the second time.

-The risk of developing lung cancer can be increased by air emissions from cars, factories, and power plants.
-Up to 3 percent of deaths from lung cancer are due to breathing polluted air, and experts agree that prolonged exposure to highly polluted air can present a risk similar to passive smoking for lung cancer growth.
+Air emissions from cars, factories, and power plants can increase the risk of developing lung cancer.
+Up to 3 percent of deaths from lung cancer are due to the inhalation of polluted air, and experts agree that prolonged exposure to highly polluted air can present a risk similar to passive smoking for lung cancer growth.

 Risk Factors Involved in Lung Cancer